-John McCullough, Continuous Improvement Engineer and Justin Ludwig, Operations Project Manager at Sharp Services discuss how implementing robotics automation and software has the potential to reduce manual labour and limit workplace injuries, among other benefits.
-Thus, companies should consider switching their practices by adopting new technology
+John McCullough, Continuous Improvement Engineer and Justin Ludwig, Operations Project Manager at Sharp discuss how implementing robotics automation and software has the potential to reduce manual labor and limit workplace injuries, among other benefits.
+Thus, companies should consider switching their practices by adopting new technology.

-For decades, robotics have been available, but have been either too costly or difficult to implement.
-With significant improvements to software and machine-learning, along with more cost-effective robot manufacturing, robotics have become a viable option for players throughout the supply chain, including small-scale operations.
+For decades, robotics has been available, but have been either too costly or difficult to implement.
+With significant improvements to software and machine learning, along with more cost-effective robot manufacturing, robotics has become a viable option for players throughout the supply chain, including small-scale operations.

 Compliance with regulations, as well as product security, is equally important.
 Ensuring everything produced on a manufacturing line is compliant with regulatory requirements and to the demands of contractors and customers is imperative.
 Automation provides dependability that a process will be completed as designed every time, removing human intervention, which is inherently more at risk of deviation.

 Robotic automation also increases reliability to assist in planning and enables more valuable resources to be allocated to tasks that match skill levels.
 Replacing an employee with a dependable, flexible asset not only contributes to compliance, but also security.
 Certain classes of pharmaceuticals require secure locations operated solely by trained and vetted employees.
 Using a valuable, skilled employee for unskilled tasks, such as placing a product in a carton, is a waste of an important resource.
 Removing that person allows them to take on more significant tasks.
 This also contributes to the security of the product by reducing the number of people coming into contact with it and the opportunities for diversion.